sysprog21/rv32emu/CONTRIBUTING.md

 ## Coding Convention

+We welcome all contributions from corporate, acaddemic and individual developers.
+However, there are a number of fundamental ground rules that you must adhere to in order to participate.
+These rules are outlined as follows:
+* All code must adhere to the existing C coding style (see below).
+While we are somewhat flexible in basic style, you will adhere to what is currently in place.
+Uncommented, complicated algorithmic constructs will be rejected.
+* All external pull requests must contain sufficient documentation in the pull request comments in order to be accepted.

 Software requirement: [clang-format](https://clang.llvm.org/docs/ClangFormat.html) version 12 or later.

 Use the command `$ clang-format -i *.[ch]` to enforce a consistent coding style.